 But first, let’s quickly look at the current state of cybersecurity.

-Zero Trust requires organizations to implement stricter access controls, such as multi-factor authentication and least-privileged access, to reduce the risk of unauthorized access to sensitive data and systems.
-It also requires continuous monitoring and analysis of user and device behavior to detect and respond to potential security threats in real time.
+- Continuous Monitoring and Threat Detection: Zero Trust requires continuous monitoring and analysis of user and device behavior to proactively identify and respond to potential security threats and anomalies in real time.

 Also, Read – Top 7 Cyber Security Threats & Preventions for Enterprises